huggingface/optimum-intel/examples/openvino/stable-diffusion-quantization/README.md

 >**Note**: laion2B-en is being downloaded on-fly durint the fine-tuning process.
 No need to store it locally.

 ## Prerequisites
-* Install Opimum-Intel for OpenVINO:
+* Install Optimum-Intel for OpenVINO:
 ```python
 pip install optimum-intel[openvino]
 ```